Callysto

 Matplotlib is the easiest, it is good for mockups and initial plots.
 You can import seaborn to make your matplotlib plots instantly look better or convert your matplotlib plot to a plot.ly plot for better interactivity.

-You can use html5 to animate matplotlib however generally we suggest that you use plot.ly instead.
+You can use however generally we suggest that you use plot.ly instead.

 Plot.ly